zpangwin/linux-gaming-notes/risen2/README.md

 >
 >Good luck!

----

-As far as I can tell, the mod itself does not contain any games assets (ignoring the 'uninstaller', I am showing the files themselves coming in at \~ 876 kB).

 According to a post [here](https://forum.worldofplayers.de/forum/threads/1154440-release-Risen-2-Unofficial-Patch/page3), Baltram replied in 2015 Mar - in response to someone asking if there will be any additional updates to the mod:

 > I am sorry but no, I don't plan to release a new version.
 I made this patch about 3 years ago.
 Now I am totally out of touch with Risen 2 modding and it would take me a lot of time to get into it again.
 (Besides, most of the bugs that still exist can't be fixed by editing the resource files.)